 While many visitors to Greater Palm Springs are familiar with its Hollywood and Rat Pack history of the 1950s and ’60s, what they might not know is that this Southern California oasis and the mountains encircling it were originally settled by Native Americans.

 These people, the Cahuilla Indians, were peaceful hunters and gatherers who lived in independent clans throughout the region.
-The area, with its palm tree groves, mountain valleys, streams, hot springs and an underground aquifer, provided shelter and plenty of food and water.
+The area, with its palm tree groves, mountain valleys, streams, hot springs, and an underground aquifer, provided shelter and plenty of food and water.

 Descendants of these Cahuilla people still live in the area today, each with separate Federally recognized tribal governments and reservations.
-In the nine-city area that makes up Greater Palm Springs, the tribes are the Agua Caliente Band of Cahuilla Indians, the Augustine Band of Cahuilla Indians, the Cabazon Band of Mission Indians, and the Torres-Martinez Desert Cahuilla Indians.
+In the nine-cities that make up Greater Palm Springs, the tribes are the Agua Caliente Band of Cahuilla Indians, the Augustine Band of Cahuilla Indians, the Cabazon Band of Mission Indians, and the Torres-Martinez Desert Cahuilla Indians.
 Nurturing stewards of their ancestral lands, the tribes also have a positive effect on the local community and region through the economic impact of their thriving business enterprises.

 (Header photo above is courtesy of the Agua Caliente Band of Cahuilla Indians.
 Photo depicts a historic image of one of the Tribe's bathouses that were open to the public to use the Hot Mineral Spring.)